onflow/flow-ft/README.md

 To use the Flow Token contract as is, you need to follow these steps:

 1. If you are using the Playground, you need to deploy the `FungibleToken` definition to account 1 yourself and import it in `ExampleToken`.
-It is a predeployed interface in the emulator, testnet, and mainnet and you can import definition from those accounts:
+It is a pre-deployed interface in the emulator, testnet, and mainnet and you can import definition from those accounts:
     - `0xee82856bf20e2aa6` on emulator
     - `0x9a0766d93b6608b7` on testnet
     - `0xf233dcee88fe0abe` on mainnet